Striker (1978 film)

-Striker is a Bengali sports drama film directed by Archan Chakravarty.
-The film was based on a same name novel by Moti Nandi and released on 25 August 1978 under the banner of Keya films.
+Striker is a 1978 Bengali sports drama film directed by Archan Chakravarty.
+The film was based on a novel of the same name by Moti Nandi.

 Plot

 The film tells the story of a young footballer Prasun's life and his struggle to make a mark in Kolkata football.
 His father was also an eminent footballer but deprived by his club authority.
 Prasun has a dream to play on behalf of a big football club of Kolkata maidan.